Canadensys/norms-for-data-use/norms.md

 ## Share Knowledge

 Let VertNet data publishers and the broader community know if — and how — you have used data from the network.
-It helps:
+Sharing helps:
 * VertNet to understand value of this project to you and the community and to create better tools and services for your use.
-* data publishers to showcase their efforts and encourages them to continue to improve data quality and maintenance of collections.
+* Data publishers to showcase their efforts and encourages them to continue to improve data quality and maintenance of collections.
-* you and your work reach a wider audience through an expanded presence (yes, we publicize and celebrate the work that people do with data published through VertNet).
+* You and your work reach a wider audience through an expanded presence.
+(Yes, we publicize and celebrate the work that people do with data published through VertNet.)
-* everyone - data publishers, bioinformatics projects, and researchers to raise the money needed to keep the data, products, services, and research alive.
+* Everyone - data publishers, bioinformatics projects, and researchers - to raise the money needed to keep the data, products, services, and research alive.

 You can [contact us](http://www.vertnet.org/feedback/contact.html) or share your work with any member of the [VertNet team](http://www.vertnet.org/about/team.html) directly.

 Communicate with the data publisher(s) directly.
 Let them know if you have comments or questions, notice errors, or want more information about the data they publish.
 We've provided you with three ways to start a conversation:
-* post an issue directly from the VertNet data portal.
+* Post an issue directly from the VertNet data portal.
 It's simple and we've posted instructions on [our blog](http://blog.vertnet.org/post/74297660841/issue-tracking-available-in-the-vertnet-portal-at).
-* contact the data publisher directly using the contact information provided within each dataset published through VertNet via the [Publishers page](http://portal.vertnet.org/publishers) on the VertNet portal.
+* Contact the data publisher directly using the contact information provided within each dataset published through VertNet via the [Publishers page](http://portal.vertnet.org/publishers) on the VertNet portal.
-* use the [feedback form](http://www.vertnet.org/feedback/contact.html) provided at the top of every VertNet web page.
+* Use the [feedback form](http://www.vertnet.org/feedback/contact.html) provided at the top of every VertNet web page.

 ## Respect the Data License or Waiver

 Understand and respect the data license or waiver under which the data are published.
 Whenever possible, VertNet places selected licenses and waivers in the *[rights](http://rs.tdwg.org/dwc/terms/index.htm#dcterms:rights)* field of every record and in the dataset metadata.
 In some cases, data publishers have published using non-standard terms of use.
 These terms could be located in many possible locations in the dataset, so please review the data fully before you use it.

-To help data publishers make the best decision about how to waive rights or license their datasets, and to help data users understand the waivers and licenses, we have created the [VertNet Guide to Copyright and Licenses for Dataset Publication](http://www.vertnet.org/resources/datalicensingguide.html).
+To help data publishers make the best decision about how to license or waive rights to their datasets, and to help data users understand the waivers and licenses, we have created the [VertNet Guide to Copyright and Licenses for Dataset Publication](http://www.vertnet.org/resources/datalicensingguide.html).
 Most of the data publishers who have selected a recommended Creative Commons license or waiver dedicated their data to the public domain using the [Creative Commons Zero waiver (CC0)](http://creativecommons.org/publicdomain/zero/1.0/).

 Do not remove the public domain mark or provide misleading information about the copyright status.

 ## Data Publication Conditions

-We invite any institution with biological or natural history collections (not just vertebrates) to join our growing community of [data publishers](http://portal.vertnet.org/publishers).
+We invite any institution with biological or natural history collections (not just vertebrate collections) to join our growing community of [data publishers](http://portal.vertnet.org/publishers).
 To [publish data](http://www.vertnet.org/join/join.html) to the VertNet network you will need:

-* Digitized biological or natural history data (we work with all biodiversity collections, not just vertebrates);
+* Digitized biological or natural history data.
-* The desire to share your data with scientists, researchers, educators, and others around the world; and,
+* The desire to share your data with scientists, researchers, educators, and others around the world.
 * A willingness to maintain and improve your data over time.

 If you have all three, or if you have questions, please contact [VertNet’s support team](http://www.vertnet.org/feedback/contact.html) and we’ll get you and your data started on the path to publication and discovery.